Forms in the Primary Hierarchy

 FunctionFacing refers to addressing a relevant reality directly irrespective of its uncongeniality or urges to conform to a common denial of its significance or existence.

-Alternate nameseeing.
+Alternate nameSeeing.

 What is Willingness at L4?

 This form of willingness is driven by a well-being pressure and involves the Experience Domain.
-Where there is a state of well-being, there is no need for willingness to enable experiences and support individuality.
+Where there is a state of well-being, there is no need for specific willingness to enable experiences and support individuality.

 While there is much about sociality that is enjoyable and comforting, no group revolves around any single individual with his or her unique needs and preferences.
 There is always a degree of social friction.
 As a result your self-interest often pushes you to withdraw, turn away, become isolated, drag-your-heels, and even sulk and disrupt the group.